Thank you to Christie Clinic for sponsoring our 2018 Champaign-Urbana Area Back to School series.

 Schedule a school or sports physical by calling your provider.
 Or, if you are an existing Christie Clinic patient, you may schedule online using your MyCare patient portal account.

-These will require registration and the child must be accompanied by a parent or legal guardian.
-If possible, please any pre-completed, required forms and immunization records.
+Christie Clinic is offering several opportunities for sports and school physicals this month.
+Regular clinics require registration and the child must be accompanied by a parent or legal guardian.
+If possible, bring any pre-completed, required forms and immunization records.
+There are no walk-ins.
+Call these numbers for an appointment: Champaign 366-1257, Urbana 344-9440, Mahomet 586-6600.